0049 941 / 56 76 460

 As early as the Stone Age, people took advantage of the soft limestone of the Murgia plateau to dig their cave dwellings into the rock.

-Modern Matera and Sassi, the cave dwellings, side by side – a stunning contrast meets your eyes in this town located on a rise.
+Modern Matera 'alternates' with the Sassi, the cave settlements.
+It is a stunning contrast that meets your eyes in this town located on a rise.

 The particular charm of UNESCO World Heritage listed Matera might not take hold of you right away.
-At first you might feel a bit uneasy when visiting the Sassi, the cave dwellings inhabited until the 1950s and until then considered the shame of Italy.
+At first you might feel a bit uneasy when taking a closer look at the Sassi, which were inhabited until the 1950s and until then considered the shame of Italy.

-However, fascination for this unique place wins you over, as soon as you are acquainted with some background information.
-In spite of living under the most primitive of conditions in their caves and caverns, without running water and without electricity, sharing the same room with their animals in winter and using dung for heating, the inhabitants were very reluctant to give up their homes, when, between 1950 and 1960, the government planned and decided to move them to newly built apartment buildings.
+However, fascination for this unique place wins you over, as soon as you have got some (historical) background information.
+In spite of living under the most primitive of conditions in their caves and caverns, without running water and without electricity, sharing the same room with their animals in winter and using dung for heating, the inhabitants were very reluctant to give up their homes, when, between 1950 and 1960, the government decided to move them to newly built apartment buildings.

-While strolling through town, you get an impression of what life used to be like then; some of the abandoned caves are open to visitors.
+While strolling through town, you get an impression of what living conditions used to be like back then; some of the abandoned caves are open to visitors.

 Clever landlords have seized the opportunity, have modernized several of the 3,300 caves and have turned them into restaurants and cafés.
 Stop for a cup of coffee and take in the special atmosphere of the Sassi around you.